aurHin/acetylation_conservation/README.md

 *Plot_acetylation_201907.R*

 Plot coverage of peaks per region [bp] normalised by region size [bp].
 Peaks that OL 1 or more bp with CNS are in one color, peaks without OL in another.

+Parameters not passed in argument but you can change at beginning of file:
+- y_limit<-0.09
+- colWidth<-0.7
+- pltWidth<-9 #in cm
+- pltHeight<-9 #in cm